 Similarly, research in the area has generally ignored key temporal and capacity constraints under which most reverse auctioneers operate.
 For instance, a PC manufacturer can only assemble so many PCs at once and not all PCs are due at the same time.
 Such considerations can be used to help the PC manufacturer select among bids from competing suppliers.
 In this paper, we summarize research aimed at exploiting these temporal and capacity constraints to help a reverse auctioneer select among competing multi-attribute procurement bids that differ in prices and delivery dates.
 We refer to this problem as the Finite Capacity Multi-Attribute Procurement (FCMAP) problem.
 It is representative of a broad range of practical reverse auctions, whether in the manufacturing or service industry.
 We start by providing a formal definition of the FCMAP problem, discuss its complexity and introduce several rules that can be used to prune its search space.
-We then present a branch-and-bound algorithm and a heuristic search procedure along with empirical results showing that accounting for the reverse auctioneer's finite capacity can significantly improve its bottom line.
+We then present a branch-and-bound algorithm and a heuristic search procedure along with computational results showing that accounting for the reverse auctioneer's finite capacity can significantly improve its bottom line.

 The balance of this paper is organized as follows.
 Section 2 provides a brief review of the literature.
 In section 3, we introduce a formal model of the FCMAP problem.
-Section 4 identifies three rules that can help the reverse auctioneer eliminate non-competitive bids or bid combinations.
+Section 4 identifies three rules that can help the reverse auctioneer eliminate noncompetitive bids or bid combinations.
 Section 5 introduces a branch-and-bound algorithm for the FCMAP problem.
 Section 6 presents a heuristic search procedure for the FCMAP problem that takes advantage of a property identified in Section 4.
-Empirical results are presented in Section 7, comparing variations of our search heuristic under different bid distributions, measuring distance from optimum and evaluating the impact of taking finite capacity considerations into account.
+Computational results are presented in Section 7, comparing variations of our search heuristic under different bid distributions, measuring distance from optimum and evaluating the impact of taking finite capacity considerations into account.
 Section 8 provides some concluding remarks and discusses future extensions of this research.

-2 Literature Review
+2. Literature review

-Few researchers have studied supply chain formation problems in the context of capacity-constrained environments.
-A notable exception is the work of Gallien and Wein who have proposed a reverse auction mechanism that takes into account supplier capacity constraints [Gallien and Wein, 2002].
-Babaioff and Nisan have designed information exchange protocols that enhance supply chain responsiveness in the face of surges or drops in demand and supply [Babaiofff and Nisan, 2001].
+Few researchers have studied supply chain formation problems in the context of capacityconstrained environments.
+A notable exception is the work of Gallien and Wein who have proposed a reverse auction mechanism that takes into account supplier capacity constraints [1].
+Babaioff and Nisan have designed information exchange protocols that enhance supply chain responsiveness in the face of surges or drops in demand and supply [2].
 Their work however assumes infinite production capacity, where an increase in the production volume of one product does not impact the ability of the manufacturer to possibly increase or maintain production levels for other products.
-Other relevant work includes that of Walsh and Wellman [1998], though here again capacity constraints are ignored.
-Sadeh et al., discuss MASCOT, an agent-based supply chain decision support tool that supports finite capacity models [Sadeh et al., 2001].
-Their work to date has focused on the empirical study of real-time available-to-promise and profitable-to-promise functionality and on scheduling coordination across static supply chains.
-Another significant effort in this area is the work carried out by the team of Collins and Gini in the context of MAGNET [Collins et al., 2001].
+Other relevant work includes that of Walsh and Wellman [3], though here again capacity constraints are ignored.
+Sadeh et al., discuss MASCOT, an agent-based supply chain decision support tool that supports finite capacity models [4].
+Their work to date has focused on the empirical study of real-time available-to-promise and profitable-topromise functionality and on scheduling coordination across static supply chains.
+Another significant effort in this area is the work carried out by the team of Collins and Gini in the context of MAGNET [5].